Share Sounds.

 Motley Fool Answers

 Saving, spending, planning — you've got money questions and we've got answers.
 Every week host Alison Southwick and personal finance expert Robert Brokamp challenge the conventional wisdom on life's biggest financial issues to reveal what you really need to know to make smart money moves.
-In this week's show, the team is looking at how America compares to the rest of the world around issues of debt, college spending, retirement savings, and more.
+In this week's show, Bankrate’s Jeff Ostrowski joins the team to discuss how residential real estate has fared during the pandemic, the challenges of refinancing, housing affordability, and more.

 Guests: